anubhavpgit/anubhavpgit.github.io/content/reading.md

 ##### Watching

+- ~~**The Marvelous Mrs. Maisel**~~ *- Amy Sherman-Palladino*: A comedy-drama series about a housewife who becomes a stand-up comedian in the 1950s.

+	This show feels like a breath of fresh air.
+The writing is sharp, the characters are well-developed, and the acting is top-notch.
+The wins feel personal here, well-deserved.
+Running parallels, Midge's journey feels like building something from 0 to 1.

+- ~~**Ted Lasso**~~ *- Bill Lawrence*: A comedy-drama series that follows an American football coach who is hired to manage an English football team.

+	There's something about this show that makes you feel so, so good.
+The characters are really well-written, sharp, each fraught with their own insecurities and vulnerabilities.
+The writing is top-notch, the humor is on point, and the story is heartwarming.
+The show is about kindness, empathy, and the power of positivity.
+It's a reminder that sometimes, all you need is a little bit of optimism to make things better.

 - ~~Paatal Lok~~ *- Sudip Sharma*: A crime drama about a cynical inspector who investigates a high-profile case involving Nagaland and it's political and social issues.
 In this season, Inspector Hathi Ram Chaudhary (Jaideep Ahlawat) returns to tackle a complex case that intertwines political intrigue with personal vendettas.

-- **Reacher** *- Nick Santora*: A series about a former military police officer who investigates crimes and helps people in need.
+	There's a lot to unpack in this show.
+The story development is slightly slow, but it is worth the wait.
+A really good Indie-crime drama that delves into the dark underbelly of society.

 - **Severance** *- Dan Erickson*: A thriller series about a company that surgically divides employees' work and personal lives.
-- ~~**Ted Lasso**~~ *- Bill Lawrence*: A comedy-drama series that follows an American football coach who is hired to manage an English football team.

 -   The Bear *- Christopher Storer*: A dark comedy about an award-winning chef who returns to his hometown of Chicago to manage the chaotic kitchen at his deceased brother's sandwich shop.
-- **The Marvelous Mrs. Maisel** *- Amy Sherman-Palladino*: A comedy-drama series about a housewife who becomes a stand-up comedian in the 1950s.

 <!-- *Pending:*